aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/barcode-properties/metadata/_index.md

 > **modulesPerSide = 21 + 4 × (version − 1)**

-In Aspose.BarCode, this is represented by the `QRVersion` enumeration when generating barcodes, and `QRExtendedParameters.getQRVersion()` returns the version of the **recognized** symbol.
+In Aspose.BarCode, this is represented by the `QRVersion` enumeration when generating barcodes, and `qrExtendedParameters.getQRVersion()` returns the version of the **recognized** symbol.

 Typical mapping (examples):